How to Generate and Load Embeddings

 LIMIT 1;

-If vector_dims returns a value that does not match the dimension in the column definition, resolve it before indexing.
-A dimension mismatch causes every insert with a differently sized vector to fail.
+If vector_dims returns a value that does not match the dimension in the column definition, fix the embedding pipeline before indexing.
+PostgreSQL rejects inserts when the vector size does not match the column dimension.

 We can't find any results for your search.